 In the age of digital distribution, when news travels ever further and faster and media outlets compete for a fleeting slice of online attention, information graphics have swept center stage.

 This far-reaching compendium looks at the rich history of this infographic form, tracing its evolution from the Middle Ages right through to today’s computer-based visualization.
 The book offers a systematic overview of visual communication, gathering some 250 examples across astronomy, cartography, zoology, technology, and beyond.
 This selection is framed by four chapters showcasing the special historical collections of David Rumsey, Michael Friendly, Michael Stoll, and Scott Klein.
-Here is a series of previews for the individual chapters.
+Here is a look at the individual chapters.

 Where do we stand today, if we look back on the history of information graphics?
 Very few realms of intellectual and aesthetic endeavor pulse with such anticipation like the field of information visualization.
 The digitalization of communication has brought with it in the last three decades an enormous upswing in information graphics and computer-assisted visualization.
 For many years we have seen how new possibilities for visually presenting information and fresh technical tools have continually emerged in this field.
 Designers, programmers, editors, and researchers develop ideas on a daily basis on how information displays, big and small, could enrich our everyday lives in the future.